-(1) Mineral Resources are not Mineral Reserves and do not have demonstrated economic viability.
-There is no certainty that all or any part of the Mineral Resources estimated will be converted into Mineral Reserves.

-(2) The Measured and Indicated Mineral Resources are inclusive of those Mineral Resources modified to produce Mineral Reserves.

-(3) The Mineral Resource estimates include Inferred Mineral Resources that are normally considered too speculative geologically to have economic considerations applied to them that would enable them to be categorized as Mineral Reserves.
-There is also no certainty that Inferred Mineral Resources will be converted to Measured and Indicated categories through further drilling, or into Mineral Reserves once economic considerations are applied.

-(4) The Gold Mineral Resource are estimated using a long term gold price of US\$1,600/oz with a US:AUD exchange rate of 0.70.

-- (5) Gold Mineral Resources were estimated using variable cut-off grades taking into account variable operational costs: Higginsville Underground (Chalice, Trident and Aquarius) - 1.3g/t, Higginsville Open Pits (excluding Mt Henry Project) - 0.5g/t, Mt Henry Project - 0.4g/t, Spargos uses a 0.5 g/t Au cut-off grade above 300mRL and 1.6g/t below 300mRL. - (6) To best represent "reasonable prospects of eventual economic extraction" the mineral resource for open pits has been reported within optimized pit shells at A\$2,285 (US\$1,600) and, for underground resources, areas considered sterilized by historical mining are depleted from the Mineral Resource. - (7) Mineral Resource tonnage and contained metal have been rounded to reflect the accuracy of the estimate, and numbers may not add due to rounding.
+- Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability.
+There is no certainty that all or any part of the Mineral Resources estimated will be converted into Mineral Reserves. - (2) The Measured and Indicated Mineral Resources are inclusive of those Mineral Resources modified to produce Mineral Reserves. - (3) The Mineral Resource estimates include Inferred Mineral Resources that are normally considered too speculative geologically to have economic considerations applied to them that would enable them to be categorized as Mineral Reserves.
+There is also no certainty that Inferred Mineral Resources will be converted to Measured and Indicated categories through further drilling, or into Mineral Reserves once economic considerations are applied. - (4) The Gold Mineral Resource are estimated using a long term gold price of US\$1,700/oz with a US:AUD exchange rate of 0.70. - (5) Gold Mineral Resources were estimated using variable cut-off grades accounting for variable operational costs as follows: Higginsville Underground (Chalice and Trident at 1.3g/t and Spargos UG at 1.6g/t), Higginsville Open Pits (excluding Mt Henry Project) 0.5g/t, Mt Henry Project 0.4g/t. - (6) To best represent 'reasonable prospects of eventual economic extraction' the mineral resource for open pits has been reported within optimized pit shells at A\$2,429 (US\$1,700) and, for underground resources, areas considered sterilized by historical mining are depleted from the Mineral Resource - (7) Mineral Resource tonnage and contained metal have been rounded to reflect the accuracy of the estimate, and numbers may not add due to rounding. - (8) Mineral Resource Estimates were prepared under the supervision of Qualified Persons S. Devlin (Chief Geological Officer Karora) and I. Glacken (Geologist & Geostatistician, Snowden Optiro Pty Ltd).
+Mr. Glacken's responsibility is limited to the Mt Henry Project Mineral Resources.